The Dor Brothers’ “Apex”: How AI Created a $200M Film in 24 Hours

 While the visual impact is undeniable, the film raises a fundamental question: Can AI simulate genuine emotion?

 Apex triumphs in form but remains thin on substance.
-It lacks the “human imperfection” and narrative depth found in the works of visionary directors like Sofia Coppola or Denis Villeneuve.
-Currently, AI acts as a world-class illustrator but remains a novice storyteller.
+It lacks the “human imperfection” Currently, AI acts as a world-class illustrator but remains a novice storyteller.
 The challenge for 2026 and beyond is no longer whether AI can make a film, but who will use it to tell a story that truly resonates.

 4. The Future of Hollywood